Light & Deep app icon

 Made for you.

-The camera is massive.
-The setup takes time.
-Use the app to see how you want to position your camera, how to frame your shot, which lenses to choose and whether that ISO 100 film is actually enough.
+Use the app to quickly see how you want to position your heavy camera, how you want to frame your shot, which lenses to choose and whether that ISO 100 film is actually enough.

 Cinema and pre-production

 Change the aperture.
 Change the format.
 Change the focal length.
 Watch the in-focus zone grow and shrink in real time.
-It's the fastest way to build intuition.
+It's the fastest way to build intuition for camera settings.

 3D-printed camera builders and users

-As fun as 3D-printed film cameras are, they often lack a good way to reliably frame the shot and nail the focus.
+As fun as 3D-printed film cameras are, they often lack a good way to reliably frame the shot and get the focus right.
 Light & Deep solves it, as it replaces the light meter, range finder and viewfinder in one app.

 How do I become a tester?